How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 "COPY work_item_result (work_item_id, result) FROM STDIN (FORMAT BINARY)");

-foreach (var r in results)
+foreach (WorkItemResult r in results)

 {